Nophers/noobject/README.md

 ```
 noobject
 ```
+and select
-in your favourite Command prompt.
+your template in your favourite terminal/shell etc.

-# Github
+## Github && Support/Collab.
 * [Github](https://github.com/vKxni/noobject)